 - Keep a record of the team member's performance: git log, wiki edits, assigned Issues (all of which are automatically kept for you in github), meeting attendance, etc.

 - Write up the complaint and bring it to me

-- I give the student a Formal Warning.
-We usually setup some specific tasks/Issues that should get done by the team member
+- I give the student a Formal Warning, and tell them they need to get their assigned Issues done by the deadline.

-- If no significant improvement happens within a pre-set deadline (2-3 weeks) then the student fails the class.
+- If no significant improvement happens within the deadline then the student fails the class.
 Yes, the student gets an F in the class.

 I recommend you start the firing process in January.
 If you have a new team member, that is, someone who is taking 492 before 490, that person knows that they are required to be contributed code commits by the end of January.
 If they are not contributing code by the end of January then you should start the firing procedure as they will likely not contribute anything to your project.

 If you don't have the time to devote to this class this semester I recommend you drop it.
 This class takes a lot of time.
 It is better to graduate a year later than to get an F and graduate a year later anyway.